-The information that you give us via our website when you make a donation or fill out a volunteer application form will be stored on the website, which is hosted by Pantheon Platform Solutions in the United States.
+The information that you give us via our website when you make a donation or fill out a volunteer application form will be stored on the website, in the UK and EU.

-Your personal information will also be stored on a secure supporter database called eTapestry, which is provided by Blackbaud Europe Limited and is also hosted in the United States.
+Your personal information will also be stored on a secure supporter database which is hosted in the UK.